Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Dept Q

-Stream it now in Apps > Netflix
+Stream season 1 in Apps > Netflix

 What it is: An adaptation of Jussi Adler-Olsen’s Nordic noir novels about – yes – a traumatised and anti-social detective, with the books’ action transported from Denmark to Scotland.